-Pour ice into a cup, and your choice of brewed coffee (cold brew, espresso, fresh brewed coffee).
+Pour ice into a cup, and your choice of cold coffee (cold brew, espresso, chilled coffee).

-Serve about a ½ cup to a cup of the cold foam per cup of iced coffee.
-The recipe makes 2-3 servings.
+Serve about a ¼ - ½ cup of the cold foam per cup of iced coffee or cold brew.
+The recipe makes 1-2 servings depending on desired amount.
 Transfer the cold foam to a pourer to pour it over iced coffee, or spoon it on to the top.
 Sprinkle a bit of additional pumpkin spice.

 To store leftover cold foam, keep it in a mason jar with an airtight lid.
-When ready to use again, you can shake the mason vigorously, use a portable frother, a mini whisk, etc.
+When ready to use again, you can shake the mason vigorously, use an electric frother, a mini whisk, etc.

 Which Coffee to use

 Cold foam is best used on iced coffees - and is specifically really great with cold brews.
 Fresh brewed coffees or espresso shots over ice work just as well, but cold brew is really the preferred drink when it comes to cold foam.